Hit0908/kodekloud-eng-100-days-devops/DAY91/TASK91-Ansible-httpd-with-lineinfile.md

 - ✅ `insertbefore: BOF` → Beginning Of File
 - ✅ `owner`, `group`, `mode` on both tasks
 - ✅ `content:` with `|` → multi-line
+- when you want to manage one line at a time without replacing the entire file.

+Example 1: Add a line if it doesn't exist

+         - name: Add a DNS server
+           lineinfile:
+             path: /etc/resolv.conf
+             line: "nameserver 8.8.8.8"

+If the line is already present, Ansible does nothing.
+If it's missing, Ansible adds it.
 ---

 ### **Step 4: Run Playbook**